Andrew Cruickshank's course guide including his strategy for playing the course.

 Par 4 S.I.
 13

-The deceptive par four second is only 342 yards but requires accurate placement off the tee to find the central or right side channel of the fairway.
-To find this 20-yard wide landing zone within the fairway is not easy.
-Too far left and the approach is blocked, too far right and you might be bunkered.
+The deceptive par four second is only 342 yards but requires accurate placement off the tee to find the central or right-side channel of the fairway.
+Too far left and the approach is blocked by a large oak tree, too far right and you might be bunkered.
 A three wood down the middle or a drawing drive, allowing the fairway to bank the ball right is ideal, leaving little more than a short approach.
 Don’t be short or greedy with the front of the green.
-Go to the middle to avoid the raised plateau shooting your approach off the green and leaving the deftest chip to get up and down.
+Go for the left side or middle to avoid your approach bouncing off the plateaued surface and leaving the deftest chip to get up and down.

 Par 4 S.I.
 3